AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

 subprogram formally verified using GNATprove will always return normally in a state that respects its postcondition, as long as it terminates.

-In general, |GNATprove| does not attempt verify termination of subprograms.
+In general, |GNATprove| does not attempt to verify termination of subprograms.
 It can be instructed to do so using a |GNATprove| specific Annotate pragma.
-On the following example, we instruct |GNATprove| that the five ``F`` functions should
+On the following example, we instruct |GNATprove| that the five ``F`` functions should terminate:
-terminate:

 .. literalinclude:: /gnatprove_by_example/examples/terminating_annotations.ads
    :language: ada